This is the 2nd post in my Titanic series

 It is fascinating to see the evolution of Bride’s story as it morphs from him gunning down a man, to him simply holding the man as Phillips finishes him off.
 And his friend Jack Phillips’ lips are sealed at the bottom of the sea.

 #5 Did the officers actually shoot people while Titanic was sinking?
 Some Titanic survivors claim that officers shot and killed a few people that caused trouble during the lifeboat-loading phase.
-Just a few examples:
+Others assert that order was kept without any passengers being shot.

 “These men tried to rush the stairway, pushing and crowding and pulling the women down.
 Some of them with weapons in their hands.
 I saw two dagos [i.e. Italians, an ethnic slur] shot and some that took punishment from the officers.”